Top photo is field with barbed-wire fence, photo two is two men standing in baby chick hatchery, photo three is sprinklers watering soybean field.

 Vehicles that are general purpose, like a pickup truck, are not eligible expenses for this grant.

 No, there are not points or preference awarded for submitting an application ahead of others.
-All applications submitted between September 24 - November 21, 2024 will get full consideration by the grant committee.
+All applications submitted by the application deadline will get full consideration.

-The grant program uses the language “entered into farming within the last 10 years” to define eligibility on this point.
-Because 2024 is not complete, people who entered into farming in 2014 or after may apply for this grant.
+The grant program uses the language “started farming within the last 10 years” to define eligibility on this point.
+People who started farming in 2016 or after may apply for this grant.

 Yes, fencing supplies and installment costs for agricultural crops are eligible.
 The fencing could be either permanent or temporary/portable.